Merihun/GitHub/README.md

 ## What is Git?

-Git is a Version Control System (VCS) that keeps track of all the changes to your project files, allowing you to work with your team on the same code while saving you a lot of confusion that tends to happen when multiple people are editing the same files.
-Git stores every record of every change that you or someone else makes to the project, and this makes keeping track of your progress easy.
-If you need to look at your old code, or if you need to see what or who modified it – the record is always there.
+- Git is a Version Control System (VCS)
+- Git keeps track of all the changes to your project files, allowing you to work with your team on the same code.
+- Avoids a lot of confusion that tends to happen when multiple people are editing the same files.
+- Stores every record of every change that you or someone else makes to the project, and this makes keeping track of your progress easy.
+- Helps to look back at your old code, or if you need to see what or who modified it.

 ## What is GitHub
 GitHub acts as remote storage for your Git repositories and provides a really neat and simple way for people to collaborate and contribute to development projects.